ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## JSON-LD (.jsonld)

-JSON is without a doubt the most popular way to handle data in webapplications.
+JSON is, without a doubt, the most popular way to handle data in web applications.
-[JSON-LD](https://json-ld.org/spec/latest/json-ld/) is an extension of JSON, and is valid JSON as well.
+[JSON-LD](https://json-ld.org/spec/latest/json-ld/) is an extension of JSON and is valid JSON as well.
 You can turn your regular plain old JSON into RDF by adding [`@context`](https://json-ld.org/spec/latest/json-ld/#the-context).
 This object mainly serves as a mapping, so your plain keys get turned into fancy links to RDF Classes and Properties.
 You can add context either by adding an `@content` header in your HTTP response, by including the link in your JSON body, or by adding the entire `@context` object to you JSON.